zackmccord/celery/docs/django/first-steps-with-django.rst

     app = Celery('proj')

-This is our instance of the library, you can have many instances but there's probably no reason for that when using Django.
+This is our instance of the library; you can have many instances, but there's probably no reason for that when using Django.

 We also add the Django settings module as a configuration source for Celery.
-This means that you don't have to use multiple configuration files, and instead configure Celery directly from the Django settings; but you can also separate them if wanted.
+This lets you configure Celery directly from the Django settings instead of using multiple configuration files, though you can still separate them if wanted.

 .. code-block:: python